pluginever/wc-serial-numbers/readme.txt

 * eBooks and Audiobooks
 * And many more.

-While the plugin was designed with digital products in mind, Serial Numbers for WooCommerce is versatile when it comes to use cases.
+While the plugin was designed with digital products in mind, WC Serial Numbers is versatile when it comes to use cases.
 For authenticating your physical products, private label them, or stop the spread of counterfeits, you can apply this technology to any tangible products.

 [**💻 Live Demo Site**](https://demo.pluginever.com/serial-numbers) | [**📄 Plugin Documentation**](https://pluginever.com/docs/woocommerce-serial-numbers)

-=== 💵 For whom this plugin is a must ===

-* Content Creators
-* Developers and Digital Agencies
-* Event Organizers
-* License/Product Key Resellers

-=== How Store Owners can benefit from using Serial Numbers for WooCommerce for their businesses ===
+=== How You can benefit from using WC Serial Numbers for their businesses ===

 - **Generate Fast Revenue:** Stop worrying about the licensing management system and put all of your energy into creating and improving your products.